 Alternative methods, such as visualizations and natural language, can be used to make data analysis more accessible and understandable for a wider range of individuals.
 Ultimately, the best way to represent a data analysis will depend on the specific context and audience.

-An overview of data analysis, the data analysis process, its various methods, and implications for modern corporations.
+An overview of data analysis, the data analysis methods, its process, and implications for modern corporations.

 Studies show that 73% of corporate executives believe that companies failing to use data analysis on big data lack long-term sustainability.
 While data analysis can guide enterprises to make smart decisions, it can also be useful for individual decision-making.